aumouvantsillage/guillaume.baierouge.fr/src/2021-01-16-simulating-digital-circuits-in-racket.md

 ;    '(0  0   143 52 52 13 13  680 240 240 40 40)
 ```

+In this implementation of the GCD, I have introduced an additional *enable*
+(`e`) input to notify the circuit that a new pair `(a, b)` is available.
-In this implementation, we use `for/fold` to implement a feedback loop and construct
+I use `for/fold` to implement a feedback loop and construct
 lists of the internal register values `lst-ra` and `lst-rb`.
 These lists are filled in reverse order using `cons`, which requires to
 `reverse` the result at the end of the loop.